Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample2_RecognizeCustomForms.md

 ## Recognize custom forms from a file stream

 To recognize form fields and other content from your custom forms from a file stream, use the `StartRecognizeCustomForms` method.
-The returned value is a collection of `RecognizedForm` objects -- one for each page in the submitted document.
+The returned value is a collection of `RecognizedForm` objects -- one for each form identified in the submitted document.

 ```C# Snippet:FormRecognizerRecognizeCustomFormsFromFile
 using (FileStream stream = new FileStream(formFilePath, FileMode.Open))